GirlScriptSummerOfCode/MentorshipProgram/README.md

 All hard work comes with a reward.
 Mentors will be awarded a **certificate of recognition from GirlScript India**.
 Moreover, being a mentor for a 3-Month long All India Open Source Event organised by a Non-Profit Organisation would be an amazing experience in itself.
-Mentors will also recieve an awesome GirlScript Tshirt and exciting goodies after successful completition of your role as a mentor during GirlScript Summer of Code 2018.
+Mentors will also receive an awesome GirlScript Tshirt and exciting goodies after successful completion of your role as a mentor during GirlScript Summer of Code 2018.

 Apply As a Mentor Here: [GirlScript Summer of Code 2018 - Mentor Application](http://www.shortto.com/MentorGSSOC)
 Submit Your Projects Here: [GirlScript Summer of Code 2018 - Project Submission](http://bit.ly/ProjectsGSSOC)